capstone-engine/capstone/bindings/python/README.txt

 installing Visual Studio and using the "Developer Command Prompt" to perform the installation.
 See BUILDING.txt for more information.

+By default, attempting to install the python bindings will trigger a build of the capstone native core.
+If this is undesirable for whatever reason, for instance, you already have a globally installed copy of libcapstone, you may inhibit the build by setting the environment variable LIBCAPSTONE_PATH.
+The exact value is not checked, just setting it will inhibit the build.
+During execution, this variable may be set to the path of a directory containing a specific version of libcapstone you would like to use.

 If you don't want to build your own copy of Capstone, you can use a precompiled binary distribution from PyPI.
 Saying `pip install capstone` should automatically obtain an appropriate copy for your system.
-If it does not, please open an issue at https://github.com/aquynh/capstone and tag @rhelmot - they will fix this, probably!
+If it does not, please open an issue at https://github.com/aquynh/capstone and tag @rhelmot - she will fix this, probably!

 --------------------------------------------------------------------------------